jeff-eng/learning_journal/README.md

     - `ems` & `rems`
     - viewport units (`vh`, `vw`)
   - Percentages for heights and widths
-- Use CSS grid for layout
+- Use CSS Grid for layout

 ### Demo